-The maximum allowable gas supply pressure for this water heater is 10.5 inches W.C.
-(2.62 kPa) for natural gas and 14.0 inches W.C.
-(3.49 kPa) for propane.
+The maximum allowable gas supply pressure for this water heater is 14.0 inches W.C.
+(3.49 kPa) for natural and propane gas.
 Install a positive lock-up gas pressure regulator in the gas supply line if inlet gas pressure can exceed these pressures at any time.